broadinstitute/cromwell/docs/tutorials/Containers.md

 ```
 docker.hash-lookup.enabled = false
 ```

+Nb: By disabling hash-lookup, call caching will not work for any container using a floating tag.

 #### Docker Root
 If you want to change the root directory inside your containers, where the task places input and output files, you can edit the following option: